pkkid/chrome-newtab/README.md

 ### Legal

-NewTab for Chrome is released under the [MIT license](http://bit.ly/mit-license).
+PKs New Tab is released under the [MIT license](http://bit.ly/mit-license).
 You *may not* redistribute this software without proper attribution.

 * jQuery code is [MIT Licensed](https://github.com/jquery/jquery/blob/master/MIT-LICENSE.txt).